There are lots of elements to a successful email, but many brands and professionals underestimate the power of their signatures.

-A Yelp or Google Review link can encourage someone to leave a product review who might not have taken the time otherwise.
+A Yelp or Google Review link can encourage someone to leave a product review they may not have taken the time to do otherwise.

-The best way to grow your newsletter contact list is organically, and the more channels you can create for doing so, the better.
-Including a link to your newsletter sign-up is one great way to do it and also makes it simple for recipients to share that link with others.
+The best way to grow your newsletter contact list is organically; the more channels you can create for doing so, the better.
+Including a link to your newsletter sign-up is one great way to do it, and it also makes it simple for recipients to share that link with others.

-Prospects and leads are busy, so instead of having them sign up for a personalized demo, you could just link to a general demo and from there connect for more one-on-one discussions.
+Prospects and leads are busy, so instead of having them sign up for a personalized demo, you could link to a general demo and, from there, connect for more one-on-one discussions.

 An emoji is a way to stand out and make your email seem a bit more friendly and personable.
-It isn’t always the right way to go though, so first, decide if it’s in line with the tone and image that you want to convey and appropriate for the person or persons you’re sending your email to.
+It isn’t always the right way to go, so first, decide if it’s in line with the tone and image you want to convey for your brand and appropriate for the person or group of people you’re sending your email to.

-Plug in some bragging rights by including honorable badges such as your GetApp rating, Google Review rating, Inc 5000 placement, or another shareworthy “best of” list your company made it on..
+Plug in some bragging rights by including honorable badges such as your GetApp rating, Google Review rating, Inc 5000 placement, or another share-worthy “best of” list your company made it onto.